 Suspended students will serve out-of-school suspensions.
-Receiving a suspension is a serious occurrence and could jeopardize a student's future enrollment at Veritas Collegiate Academy and college acceptance.
+Receiving a suspension is a serious occurrence and could jeopardize a student's future enrollment at Veritas Collegiate Academy.
 A school suspension also results in suspension from participation in sports and activities, including field trips, other school events.
+No student will be allowed to continue at Veritas if they have attended more than two Saturday School Work Details or received more than three days of suspension in a school year.